vvanouytsel/braindump/Braindump/Projects/SoundTouch.md

 ```

 Trial and error and https://github.com/gesellix/Bose-SoundTouch/issues/521 helped me solved.
 I basically did a factory reset (1 + 'VOLUME DOWN' button), connect the speaker back to Wifi and attempt to do the migration again in the UI and for some reason it suddenly worked.

+**The important thing was that I needed to do the migration first, then do a factory reset and then fix the empty margeAccount by clicking on the 'pair' button in the Health tab.**